kuravih/kuravih.github.io/_posts/2022-11-05-example-content.md

 <!-------------------------------------------------------------------------------------------------------------------->
 ## Code
-Code snippets can be include as follows:
+Code snippets can be included as follows:

 ``` javascript
 function trigger_alert(){